Study with us

 Our MSc programmes are designed to provide both the practical skills and academic understanding that will help you to move forward with your career.
 Our longest standing programme (Occupational Psychology MSc) has been running for more than 40 years and we have a thriving alumni network and contacts within relevant industries.

-MSc Work Psychology (for students without a BPS accredited undergraduate degree)
+For students without a BPS accredited undergraduate degree:

 PhD Study (research degrees):